 Things you must do

-- MEZAVANT should be taken with food at the same time each day.
+- MEZAVANT should be taken with or without food at the same time each day.
 The tablets should be swallowed whole and must not be crushed or chewed

 - Make sure that all of your doctors and pharmacists know you are taking MEZAVANT.
 Remind them if any new medicines are about to be started.